Our diversity pledges

 Empowering and supporting our staff to be positive role models for EDI is essential to reach our collective ambition.

-• We will encourage our staff to be active allies and positively challenge when they see discrimination, non-inclusive behaviour or a lack of diversity.
+• We encourage our staff to be active allies and positively challenge when they see discrimination, non-inclusive behaviour or a lack of diversity.

 Pledge 3: Our work